Apple Core Quilt

-- Take two of the apple core fabric pieces.
-With right sides together, line up the inside curve of one piece with the outside curve of the other.
+- Take two of the Apple Cores, with right sides together, line up the inside curve of one piece with the outside curve of the other.
 Match the center notch, pin.
 Match the two outside edges and pin.
 You might want to place some extra pins along the rest of the curve to make it easier to ease the pieces together.
 Carefully sew the seam together, making sure the pieces remain aligned along the outside edge.
 Press the seam toward the piece with the outside curve.

 - Add the next piece directly opposite the seam you just sewed.
 It does not matter, at this point, which side you are going to add the next piece to.
 Repeat step 1 to add the next piece.

 - Continue in this manner until you have nine Apple Cores in a row.
 You should be starting and ending the row with the long side of the Apple Core either vertical or horizontal.
 Make five more rows to match this one.

 - Make five rows with the long side of the Apple Core at the start and end of the row in the opposite direction.

 - To piece the top, start with a row from step 3 and alternate the two rows.
 Pin and sew one block from each row together at a time.
 This is slow but makes the piecing more accurate than if you try to sew the entire row.
 Carefully clip the seam allowance where four blocks intersect.
 This will allow you to continue to press the seam allowances toward the piece with the outside curve.